pterodactyl/whmcs/README.md

 ## My game requires multiple ports allocated.
 Currently, this isn't possible with this module but is planned.

+## The server gets assigned to the first/admin user of the panel instead of the user who ordered the service.
+Please update your module (by redownloading it).

+## The feature_limits.backups field must be present.
+Please update your module (by redownloading it).

 ## How to enable module debug log
 1. In WHMCS navigate to Utilities > Logs > Module Log
 2. Click the Enable Debug Logging button.